-How can I relieve mild dysmenorrhea (pain with mild menstrual cramps)?
+How can you relieve mild menstrual cramps?

 To relieve mild menstrual cramps: